 In most cases, the Social Security Administration (SSA) will not grant disability benefits for MS unless you are impaired to the point that you can no longer do your job.
 However, you do not have to be consistently impaired.
-Because symptoms of MS will often come and go, you may be able to obtain benefits because the unpredictability of your condition makes regular employment impossible.
+Because symptoms of MS will often come and go, you may be able to get your MS disability application approved because the unpredictability of your condition makes regular employment impossible.

-The first step in getting your application approved is a positive diagnosis of MS. You will need to provide many different sources of medical evidence to the SSA that could include:
+The first step in getting your MS disability application approved is a positive diagnosis of MS. You will need to provide many different sources of medical evidence to the SSA that could include:

 - MRI.
 The most conclusive test to diagnose MS is a magnetic resonance imaging (MRI) scan.
 An MRI machine can detect demyelination, or plaque, caused by MS in up to 95 percent of patients.

 - Spinal tap.
 A spinal tap, or lumbar puncture, can support a diagnosis of MS in some cases but is no longer used as a diagnostic tool as often.

 - Secondary methods.
 If an MRI or spinal tap suggests a positive result for MS, your doctor may order additional tests to confirm the diagnosis.
 An electroencephalograph (EEG), computerized axial tomography (CT scans), or X-rays can act as supporting medical evidence.

 - Vision testing.
 Eye tests are not used to confirm an MS diagnosis but can help the SSA understand the level of your impairment.
 You should undergo eye tests that can detect a loss of visual acuity or peripheral vision.

 - Physician recommendations.
 Both your condition and your treatment will be considered when assessing the level of your disability, so make sure to outline your symptoms as well as limitations caused by your medication and appointments.

 Contact Cuddigan Law for Help Obtaining MS Disability Benefits